MaxudMSU/ode-sev-2022/README.md

 I used C/C++ library "graphics.h" to solve this problems.

-Unfortunately, I forgot how to install it on Windows, but you can easily find useful tutorials in YouTube.
+Unfortunately, I have no information about how to install it on Windows now, but you can easily find useful tutorials in YouTube.

 To install library in Ubuntu you can use [this](https://gist.github.com/sidvishnoi/726105762244586ec3be4c1882461703) script.